 Gravel racing is a great way to see new places and experience communities.
-A couple of years ago, I would have turned my nose up to a gravel race, but there were a thousand people at DK200 telling me differently and I had to go check out the hype.
+A couple of years ago, I would have turned my nose up to a gravel race, but there were thousands of people racing gravel telling me differently and I had to go check out the hype.
 Needless to say, I fell in love.

 Rebecca Rusch always refers to gravel racing as being a pioneer.
 I think that’s perfectly put.

-Obviously, the 2020 race is different.
-We aren’t traveling to Idaho.
-Instead, we’re going to train hard and conquer the miles virtually – wherever we are.
-If you’re looking to take on the Rebecca’s Private Idaho challenge or prep for a dream race in the future, I’ve put together some of my top tips to help you train, finish the race, and have a ton of fun.
+If you’re looking to take on the Rebecca’s Private Idaho or prep for a dream race in the future, I’ve put together some of my top tips to help you train, finish the race, and have a ton of fun.

 2. Ride your bike.
 I’m a firm believer in consistency.
 Whether it’s going out and only riding 30 mins because that’s all you have time for or going out for a big day, time on the bike and not stressing yourself out about the things you can’t control are key.
 Start training as soon as you sign up for a race.
 Use the race to help motivate you to get on the bike.

 3. Maybe get a coach.
 Getting a coach helps with accountability.
 But make sure you’re hiring a coach that’s going to be able to work with your lifestyle.
 If you have a full-time job and pay for a coach that wants you to train 15-20 hours a week, you are setting yourself up for burnout.
 A coach can help you set time goals and build up to it.
 It’s not reasonable to send someone out for a five hour training ride if they haven’t ridden more than two hours in the past.

 4. Recover.
 I ramp up my training about a month before the race to get close to my peak goal.
 Then, I have a solid week of recovery with a slight build back up so my legs aren’t dead at the race.